tylersmoot/product-slider/README.md

 A javascript product card
-The card displays an image, a title, description for each of the 4 products total There is a next and previous button below all product info This allows user to cycle through each product
+The card displays an image, a title, description for each of the 4 products total There is a next and previous button below all product info This allows user to cycle through each product and its information

 As a result of this project :
 It helped me understand the use of objects,